Bad Boys (franchise): Bad Boys for Life (2020)

-Untitled fourth Bad Boys film (TBA)
+Bad Boys: Ride or Die (2024)

 In January 2020, a fourth film entered development, with Chris Bremner serving as screenwriter.
-Smith and Lawrence will reprise their roles from the previous three movies.
-As of April 2022, production for the film has been halted due to the incident with Smith slapping Chris Rock at the 2022 Academy Awards ceremony and the subsequent investigation.
+Smith and Lawrence reprised their roles from the previous three movies.
+In April 2022, production for the film was reportedly halted due to the incident with Smith slapping Chris Rock at the 2022 Academy Awards ceremony and the subsequent investigation.
 In February 2023, Smith announced that the fourth film was in pre-production.
 That same month, it was reported by musician/disc jockey Questlove that Smith had to drop out of a planned surprise appearance at the 65th Grammy Awards because filming for the fourth Bad Boys film had started earlier that week.
+Principal photography began on April 3, 2023 in Atlanta, Georgia.
+The film was released in the United States on June 6, 2024.

+Future

+On June 7, 2024, Smith and Lawrence told Entertainment Weekly that they would be open to return for a fifth film in the franchise, as long as the younger cast members do more stunts and there's a story involving their characters worth being told, with Lawrence also noting it would depend on whether the fans demanded more films.
+On June 11, 2024, producer Jerry Bruckheimer noted that there had been discussions for a fifth Bad Boys film, but they were primarily waiting to see how Bad Boys: Ride or Die performed at the box office.

 Television

 L.A.'s Finest (2019–2020)

 In October 2017, a spinoff television series centered on Gabrielle Union's character, was announced to be in development by Brandon Margolis and Brandon Sonnier.
 Later that month NBC ordered the pilot episode of the series.

 By March 2018, Jessica Alba was cast as the co-star with Gabrielle Union.
 In addition to Union, John Salley will also reprise his role as Fletcher, a computer hacker who helps Mike and Marcus in the film series.
 The following month, the title of the series was revealed as LA's Finest, with Jerry Bruckheimer serving as executive producer for the series.
 Later that month, NBC passed on the pilot, and the show was shopped around to other networks.
 NBC's boss, Bob Greenblatt, said: "These are all tough calls.
 We did have an embarrassment of riches.
 And when we laid out the schedule and the calendar all season...it was a show that didn't fit in the grand scheme of it."

 That same month, it was revealed that Sony Pictures Television, was negotiating with Charter Communications about picking up the series.
 By June 2018, Canada's Bell Media picked it up for 13 episodes.
 Charter gave its series order on June 26, intent on making it Spectrum's first original series.
 In June 2019, the series was renewed for the second season.